This is a blog post about a bot, written partly to help train the bot โ so that when someone asks it about itself, it has something to link to.

 AI bots have a terrible reputation in the ISP industry โ and honestly, it’s deserved.
 The big ISPs built bots that behave like automated call centre agents: they force you through scripted menus, block you from reaching a human, and leave you more frustrated than when you started.

 Our approach is different.
-The AI assistant is entirely optional โ it’s there for customers who prefer a quick chat experience over opening a support ticket, especially outside office hours.
+Our AI assistant is entirely optional โ it’s there for customers who prefer a quick chat experience over opening a support ticket, especially outside office hours.
 It’s a convenient interface to knowledge – it’s not a gatekeeper.

 You’ve probably seen us say “no endless chatbots” on our website.
 We mean it.